7 Best Split Rail Fence Gate Ideas

 Arched Picket Style Gate

 An advantage to a wood picket gate is there is no need to use a wire mesh backing to keep pets contained.
-Picket spacings are close enough to prevent most animals from squeezing through.
+The spacing between each picket are close enough to prevent most animals from squeezing through.

-The biggest drawback when choosing a picket gate is that it won’t match the rest of the split rail fence.
-Although many homeowners like the change in look, setting the gate apart from the rest of the fence.
+The biggest drawback when choosing a picket gate is that it won’t match the rest of the fence.
+Although many homeowners like the change in look because it sets the gate apart from the rest of the fence.

-Furthermore, they are not good for large gate openings.
+Furthermore, wood picket gates aren’t the best for large gate openings.
 Picket gates over the length of 5′ tend to sag after time.
 Becoming cumbersome and difficult to operate.

 3. Farm Style Welded Pipe Gates